anmol1104/TrafficAssignment/README.md

 -   log         : presents results for every iteration if log is on

 **DataFiles** (available at: https://github.com/anmol1104/TrafficAssignment/tree/main/src/Network)
--   cost    : Enlists cost (ℿₚ) for all the parameters (p) of the generalized cost function
--   coef    : Enlists coefficients of p(v) for all the parameters (p) of the generalized cost function
--   class   : Enlists the relevant subset of parameters for the generalized cost function for each class
+-   class   : Enlists coefficients of fᵐ(v) for each class
 -   network : Details the topology of the network
 -   demand  : Enlists OD pairs and corresponding demand for each class in passenger car equivalent (PCE)